Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: 95 GeV Excess

 In Fig. \ref{fig:1genmetarvsmetap}, we illustrate the parameter space that corresponds to the observed 95 GeV diphoton signal strength in the $M_{\eta_{R}}$ and $M_{\eta^+}$ plane, represented in grey.
 In the same plane, we depict the parameter space satisfying the W-mass anomaly in cyan.
-It is evident that, in this scenario, the mass difference between the charged and neutral components of the inert doublet falls within the range of $[80, 100]$ GeV, ensuring the required $T$ and $S$ parameters capable of explaining the CDF W-mass anomaly.
+It is certain from Eq. (\ref{eq:T}) that in order to satisfy the required $W$ mass anomaly, the $T$ parameter demands larger mass splitting between the charged and the neutral components of the inert doublet.
+In this scenario, the mass difference between the charged and neutral components of the inert doublet falls within the range of $[80, 100]$ GeV, ensuring the required $T$ and $S$ parameters capable of explaining the CDF-II W-mass anomaly.
 However, it is important to note that for the validation of this parameter space, its consistency with the measured SM Higgs signal strength in the diphoton channel should be verified.
 The measured value of this signal strength is $\mu^{\gamma \gamma}_{H_{\rm SM}}= 1.1\pm 0.07$~\cite{ParticleDataGroup:2020ssz} in the $1\sigma$ limit.
 This is essential because the same newly introduced BSM particles also influence the SM Higgs branching ratio to the diphoton channel.
-Upon incorporating this constraint into the analysis, it becomes evident that none of the points depicted in Fig.~\ref{fig:1genmetarvsmetap} align with the SM Higgs signal strength.
-In this case, the SM Higgs signal strength falls within the range of $[10^{-6},~0.45]$.
-This deviation arises from the distinctive nature of our gauged $U(1)_{L_\mu-L_\tau}$ scotogenic scenario compared to the usual scotogenic models augmented by $Z_2$-even singlet scalars.
-In models such as \cite{Escribano:2023hxj}, which involve only one generation of $\eta$, the $Z_2$-even scalars decay into $\gamma \gamma$ via $\eta^+$ in the loop, in addition to the standard model channels.
+As depicted in Fig. \ref{fig:1genmetarvsmetap}, it is possible to simultaneously account for the 95 GeV signal strength and SM Higgs signal strength, which is shown by the black star-shaped points.
+This constrains the charged scalar mass approximately in the range of $\sim[100,135]$ GeV.
+However, it is important to note that no common parameter space satisfies all three criteria simultaneously, including the W-mass anomaly.
+As can be seen from Eq. (\ref{diphotondec}), the diphoton decay width decreases with an increase in the mass of $M_{\eta^+}$.
+This decrease in the decay width can be compensated in the signal strength by increasing the production cross-section, \textit{i.e.} increasing the mixing angle $\theta_{12}$ and decreasing $\theta_{13}$ in Eq. (\ref{eq:signalstre}).
+However, this, in turn, reduces the SM Higgs to diphoton signal strength as the production cross-section for the SM Higgs is proportional to $\cos\theta_{12} \cos\theta_{13}$.
+In models such as \cite{Escribano:2023hxj}, which involve one generation of $\eta$, the $Z_2$-even scalars decay into $\gamma \gamma$ via $\eta^+$ in the loop, in addition to the standard model channels.
 In contrast, in our gauged $U(1)_{L_\mu-L_\tau}$ scotogenic scenario, we have two additional decay modes for the scalars, namely, $H_i\rightarrow N_1 N_1$ and $H_i\rightarrow Z_{\mu\tau}Z_{\mu\tau}$.
 Even if $H_i\rightarrow N_1 N_1$ is tuned by suitable choices of Yukawa couplings, the latter can not be tuned arbitrarily due to tight constraints on $g_{\mu \tau}, M_{Z_{\mu \tau}}$ from $(g-2)_\mu$ as we discuss later.
-The presence of these decay modes significantly reduces the SM Higgs branching for the diphoton channel, resulting in a signal strength much less than 1.
-Here, $H_{\rm SM}\rightarrow Z_{\mu\tau}Z_{\mu\tau}$ contribute dominantly in reducing the SM Higgs branching to $\gamma\gamma$.
+However, this mode can be tuned by choosing the $\theta_{13}$ and $\theta_{23}$ appropriately.
+The presence of these decay modes significantly reduces the scalar branching for the diphoton channel, resulting in a signal strength much less than the required.
+As we have seen in \ref{fig:1genmetarvsmetap}, the mass splitting between the charged and neutral components of $\eta$ is constrained to be in the range 80 to 100 GeV, and the SM Higgs signal strength is allowing the maximum $M_\eta^+$ to be 135 GeV, it is not possible to explain these two simultaneously.
+Clearly, if we can further decrease this mass splitting between the charged and neutral components of $\eta$, we can get a common parameter space satisfying all three criteria.